← Back to Blogs

 Step 1: Open Port for gRPC messages

 First of all, the appropriate port must be open to allow gRPC messages through.
 Weaviate still uses REST endpoints for various functions, and gRPC traffic is sent through a separate socket than its REST traffic.
 Typically, the server port is 50051, although it can vary.
-Weaviate Cloud Services, for example, uses port 443 with a different URL to provide two distinct sockets for gRPC and REST traffic.
+Weaviate Cloud, for example, uses port 443 with a different URL to provide two distinct sockets for gRPC and REST traffic.

 For Docker users